10621223/Laraieb-Imam/README.md

 <p><b>Data Transfer cost (monthly): 1,771.52 USD</b></p>

 <p><b>3.
-Traffic Monitoring -</b> Traffic monitoring is required because if the account user usage crosses the load the network can handle it will crash so it's required to keep that in check. </b>
+Traffic Monitoring -</b> It is required because if the account user usage crosses the load the network can handle it will crash so it's required to keep that in check. </b>

 900 sessions x 730 hours in a month x 0.018 USD per session-hr = <b>11,826.00 USD</b>